junxit/us-congress-bills-116/bill.md

     - **(iii)** in paragraph (2), by inserting “urban Indian organizations,” after “tribal organizations,”;
     - **(iv)** in paragraph (3)—
       - **(I)** by inserting “and technical assistance” after training; and
-      - **(II)** by striking “and to tribal organizations” and inserting “Tribal organizations, and urban Indian organizations”;
+      - **(II)** by striking “and to tribal organizations” and inserting “, Tribal organizations, and urban Indian organizations”;
     - **(v)** in paragraph (4)—
       - **(I)** by inserting “, State,” after “Federal”; and
       - **(II)** by striking “and tribal” and inserting “Tribal, and urban Indian”; and